Email FacebookTwitterMenu burgerClose thin

 Share

-Although most people who buy a home will finance their purchase with a mortgage, some have enough liquidity that they can afford to pay cash.
-Doing so will save you a lot of money in interest payments and speed up the time it takes to close.
-But there are other considerations that should give pause to a home buyer who’s considering paying cash.
-If you’re ready to buy a home, a financial advisor could help you create a financial plan for your mortgage needs and goals.
+While most homebuyers use a mortgage to finance their purchase, some have the liquidity to buy with cash.
+Paying cash can save significant money on interest and speed up the closing process.
+However, there are other factors to consider before deciding on a cash purchase.
+If you’re preparing to buy a home, a financial advisor can help you develop a financial plan aligned with your mortgage needs and long-term goals.

 Buying a Home With Cash

-The U.S. Census said that the median sales price for new homes sold in August 2021 was $390,900.
-For comparison, the average sales price during the same period was more than one-eighth higher ($443,200).
+The U.S. Census said that the median sales price for new homes sold in September 2024 was $426,300.
+For comparison, the average sales price during the same period was $510,000.
 With home prices booming, it might seem that few buyers could afford to pay cash for a home.
-However, studies have shown that nearly 1/3 of people have recently bought their new homes with cash.
+However, studies have shown that just over 1/3 of home purchases are completed with cash.

 Pros of Paying Cash for a Home

 A buyer paying cash for a home doesn’t need to go through the tedious and time-consuming process of loan approval.
 Instead of waiting weeks to close and take possession, a cash buyer could be moving in within days.
-Besides saving time, here are the most important pros of buying a home with cash to keep in mind:
+Besides saving time, here are the most important pros of buying a home with cash:

-• Sells prefer cash: Paying cash is more attractive to sellers because there’s no worry about a financing problem causing the deal to fall through.
-Sellers may be inclined to give a cash discount.
+• Sells prefer cash: Paying cash is more attractive to sellers.
+This is because there’s no worry about a financing problem causing the deal to fall through.
+Sellers may even be inclined to give a cash discount.
 In a competitive situation, a seller may take an all-cash bid that’s lower over a higher bid that requires a mortgage.

 • Save on fees: In addition to a potentially lower purchase price, a cash buyer saves money on closing costs.
 There’s no need for a loan origination fee or discount points.

 • No interest payments: The biggest financial benefit is not having to pay interest and, to say the least, it’s significant.
-Buying a home at the August 2021 median sales price of $390,900 home with 20% down and a 4% interest rate would cost $224,368 in interest over 30 years, according to SmartAsset’s free mortgage calculator.
+Buying a home at the September 2024 median sales price of $426,300 with 20% down and a 4% interest rate would cost $244,687 in interest over 30 years, according to SmartAsset’s free mortgage calculator.

-• Benefits those with a fixed income: The cash buyer would also not be required to make 360 payments of $1,493 each month.
+• Benefits those with a fixed income: The cash buyer would also not be required to make 360 monthly mortgage payments.
 For this reason, people may consider paying cash when they are approaching retirement and will be on a fixed income.

 • Own the property outright: A cash buyer doesn’t have to worry about getting trapped in an underwater mortgage if the housing market declines.
 And there’s no mortgage company dictating how much hazard insurance has to be carried.